 109.06

 (e) Prompt Payment.
 The Contractor shall pay subcontractors and suppliers for all work which has been satisfactorily completed within seven calendar days after receiving payment for that work from the Department.
 For the purpose of this section only, work shall be considered satisfactorily complete when the Department has made payment for the work.
 The Contractor shall include in all subcontracts a provision that this requirement for prompt payment to subcontractors and suppliers must be included in all subcontracts at every tier.
 The Contractor shall ensure that all subcontractors and suppliers at every tier are promptly paid.
-If the Contractor fails to comply with this provision the Engineer will not authorize further progress estimates until the required payments have been made and the Contractor agrees to make payments as specified.
+If the Contractor or its subcontractors fail to comply with this provision, the Engineer will not authorize further progress payment for work performed directly by the Contractor or the noncompliant subcontractor until the required payments have been made..
+The Engineer will continue to authorize progress payments for work performed by compliant subcontractors.

-The Contractor shall submit the Form 1418, Monthly Payment Report, along with the project schedule updates, in accordance with subsections 108.03 (b) or 108.03 (c) (3).
-Failure to submit a complete and accurate Form 1418 shall be grounds for CDOT to withhold subsequent payments or retainage to the Contractor.

 (f) Retainage by the Contractor.
 The Contractor may withhold retainage of each progress estimate on work performed by subcontractors.
 If during the prosecution of the project, a subcontractor satisfactorily completes all work described on CDOT Form No. 205, as amended by changes directed by the Engineer, the following procedure will apply: